The Exceptional Family Member Program

 The Army, Marine Corps, and the Navy have implemented a process to determine and review the best placement and support for children with special needs in the child care setting.

 - Army Special Needs Accommodation Process (SNAP).
-The SNAP consists of a multi-disciplinary team which assists in determining the safest, least restrictive, and most appropriate placement for children who require specialized child care, school-age services, youth services, or recreational sports and fitness activities.
+The SNAP consists of a multi-disciplinary team that assists in determining the safest, least restrictive, and most appropriate placement for children who require specialized child care, school-age services, youth services, or recreational sports and fitness activities.
 Children who are enrolled in the Exceptional Family Member Program (EFMP) can be referred to SNAP.
-During the SNAP process, the team: explores child care installation and youth supervision options for children/youth with a medical diagnosis that reflects life threatening conditions, functional limitations, or behavioral/psychological conditions
+During the SNAP process, the team: explores child care installation and youth supervision options for children/youth with a medical diagnosis that reflects life-threatening conditions, functional limitations, or behavioral/psychological conditions

-- determines child care and youth supervision placement considering feasibility of program accommodations and availability of services
+- determines child care and youth supervision placement considering the feasibility of program accommodations and availability of services

 - recommends a placement setting that accommodates the child's individual needs